wso2/docs-open-banking/en/docs/learn/ciba-set-up-flow.md

 1. Update the keystore of the Identity Server to establish communication between the server and the mobile phone.
    - To communicate with devices in the same local network, use the IP of each device.
    - Update the keystore certificate with private IP of the Identity Server as the Subject Alternative Name (SAN).
    - Create a new keystore at `<IS_HOME>/repository/resources/security` and use the IP you configured above.
+For example:

     ```
     keytool -genkey -alias wso2carbon -keyalg RSA -keystore wso2carbon.jks -keysize 2048 -ext SAN="IP:192.168.8.193,DNS:localhost"